Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 - According to the 2024 survey, 24% of consumers felt that retailers increased prices leading up to Black Friday and offered discounts on the day.

-- According to Google, Black Friday research starts weeks before the actual day in November, beginning in early October as people start looking for deals.
+- According to Google, Black Friday research begins weeks before the actual day in November, starting in early October as people start searching for deals.
 14% of the buyers said the products are not discounted as much as they are interested in.

-Here are insights on consumer engagement that show that Black Friday sales are of good value in the United States.
+Here are insights into consumer engagement that demonstrate the value of Black Friday sales in the United States.

 Black Friday Trends